paulcheeba/weather-reports/README.md

 I intend on adding a vanilla D&D 5e SRD based set of conditions and keeping the current set as a "Spicy" set of conditions.
 I may also add Dynamic Active Effects that will add conditions to all tokens on a scene when a Weather Reports is applied to the scene.
 DAE will not be necessary to enjoy the module without any automation, but would be recommended for the full effects when this is added.

 ### Credits:
-The rolltables included are based on homebrew by KibblesTasty (https://www.gmbinder.com/share/-M6xAC_2zw4BzpByxO-c).
+The "Spicy" rolltables included are based on homebrew by KibblesTasty (https://www.gmbinder.com/share/-M6xAC_2zw4BzpByxO-c).
 You can find more homebrew by KibblesTasty at https://www.patreon.com/KibblesTasty.
 This module is a reimagining of an older module called Weather Effects that is no longer maintained (https://github.com/orangetruth/weather-effects-5e).

 Manifest:
 https://kjhasdkjfhkjahsdfkjhasd.com